-INTERNATIONAL WATER GOVERNANCE
+INTERNATIONAL

-AND DIPLOMACY (MA)
+WATER GOVERNANCE AND DIPLOMACY (MA)

-2023.
+2025.
 BUDAPEST

-- 1. Present the hydrologic cycle and the different forms of water on Earth
+1. Present the hydrologic cycle and the different forms of water on Earth

+- components of the hydrologic cycle - energetic principle of the hydrologic cycle - hydrological systems: from global scale to local scale - global distribution of water

+2. Why don't clouds fall down rapidly from the sky to the ground?

+- cloud formation - role of atmospheric water content in the hydrological cycle

+3. Streamflow, stage, and discharge

+- definitions of stage and discharge

+- simple (univariate) discharge rating curve

+- flood loop

+- bivariate discharge rating curve

+- flood wave diffusion

+4. How would you characterize the flood wave period of a creek?

+- hydrological components of the creek water during flood wave period

+- baseflow separation

+- effective rainfall

-- 2. Clouds are formed by small water droplets or by small pieces of ice.
-How can they stay at high altitudes?
-Why clouds do not fall down to the ground? - 3.
-How would you characterize the flood wave period of a creek? • - 4.
-The "Anthropocene" phenomenon: history of global trends, pressures resulting in the "peak everything" era - turning points, "revolutions" for the human-environment interaction - global megatrends of the 20th century - impact on human/social capital and natural capital - Planetary Boundaries: meaning of the term, key subsystems included - 5.
-Natural Capital in the 21st Century: key messages of the main post-2015 reports from IPBES, the Resource Panel, and the IPCC carrying capacity of natural resources for the material flow of the real economy - ecological services - trends of natural resource changes over the past 50 years
+5. The "Anthropocene" phenomenon: history of global trends, pressures resulting in the "peak everything" era

+- turning points, "revolutions" for the human-environment interaction - global megatrends of the 20th century - impact on human/social capital and natural capital - Planetary Boundaries: meaning of the term, key subsystems included

+6. Natural Capital in the 21st Century: key messages of the main post-2015 reports from IPBES, the Resource Panel, and the IPCC

-• "doughnut economy", "prosperity without growth", circular economy as principles
+- carrying capacity of natural resources for the material flow of the real economy - ecological services - trends of natural resource changes over the past 50 years - "doughnut economy", "prosperity without growth", circular economy as principles

-- 6. Water as a key issue for UN Agencies and Programs.
+7. Water as a key issue for UN Agencies and Programs.
 Water as a horizontal and vertical issue in the UN Sustainable Development Goals system.
-The post-2018 World Water Development reports. - ecological and economic roles of water - UN agencies and programs depending on different aspects of access to water - UN Water: a co-ordination platform - the main themes and key conclusions of the post-2018 UN World Water Development Reports - 7.
-Sources and structure of international water law.
-Principles of international water law under the 1997 New York Convention - What are the sources of international water law
+The post-2018 World Water Development reports.

+- ecological and economic roles of water - UN agencies and programs depending on different aspects of access to water - UN Water: a co-ordination platform - the main themes and key conclusions of the post-2018 UN World Water Development Reports

+8. Sources and structure of international water law.
+Principles of international water law under the 1997 New York Convention
-$\bullet$ the role of scholarly bodies in the development of international water $\mathsf{law}$

-• the international treaty framework (global conventions, regional and basin treaties, bilateral agreements)

-- international judicial activities, the main water-related cases - evolution of the principles of international water law

-• the three core principles of international water law under the Convention
+- What are the sources of international water law - the role of scholarly bodies in the development of international water law - the international treaty framework (global conventions, regional and basin treaties, bilateral agreements) - international judicial activities, the main water-related cases - evolution of the principles of international water law - the three core principles of international water law under the Convention

-8. The evolution of EU water law
+9. The evolution of EU water law

-• phases of EU water law development
+- phases of EU water law development

-• outline of the Urban Waste Water Directive and the Drinking Water Directive
+- outline of the Urban Waste Water Directive and the Drinking Water Directive

-• outline of the Water Framework Directive
+- outline of the Water Framework Directive

-9. Surface water quality management under EU water
+10. Surface water quality management under EU water law

-• the system of surface water protection under the Water Framework Directive (general objectives, good water status and exemptions (Art.
+- the system of surface water protection under the Water Framework Directive (general objectives, good water status and exemptions (Art.
 4), River Basin Development Plan, program of measures)

-- the Priority Substances Directive - the Urban Waste Water Directive
+- the Priority Substances Directive

+- the Urban Waste Water Directive

-10. Rules of transboundary water governance under EU water law
+11. Rules of transboundary water governance under EU water law

-• cooperation requirements under the Water Framework Directive vis-àvis other member states

-• cooperation requirements with third countries

-• transboundary aspects of EU water law beyond the WFD (floods, urban waste water, priority substances)
+- cooperation requirements under the Water Framework Directive visà-vis other member states - cooperation requirements with third countries - transboundary aspects of EU water law beyond the WFD (floods, urban wastewater, priority substances)

-11. New paths in water protection and water management laws
+12. New paths in water protection and water management laws

-use of cleaned waste water: necessity, caveats, solutions

-• equal personality of rivers: legal personality in general, application of the concept to natural objects, examples, possible application to international water bodies
+- use of cleaned wastewater: necessity, caveats, solutions - equal personality of rivers: legal personality in general, application of the concept to natural objects, examples, possible application to international water bodies

-12. Water management, water protection, and waste management laws
+13. Water management, water protection, and waste management laws